What you need to know about derechos

-A derecho is a violent storm system that can produce widespread wind damage across a large area and is associated with a band of rapidly moving band of showers and thunderstorms.
-The strong to violent winds are typically associated ahead of the main system as the outflow from the storms becomes more concentrated.
-Wind damage is typically directed into one direction and can create widespread damage along a relatively straight path.
-These windstorms typically form in the late spring and summer and typically affect states east of the Rocky Mountains.
-On June 11, 2012, an event that looked like a derecho formed and affected parts of Missouri, Tennessee, Kentucky, Arkansas, Mississippi, and Alabama.
-In this post, we will look at how a derecho is formed, where they occur, and use the storms of June 11, 2012 as an example of what a derecho can do to a large area.
+What is a derecho?
+It’s a violent storm system that can produce widespread wind damage, usually associated with a rapidly moving band of showers and thunderstorms.
+The strong-to-violent winds typically move ahead of the main system, as the outflow from the storms becomes more concentrated.
+Wind damage is typically directed into one direction and can create its vast damage along a relatively straight path.
+These windstorms tend to form in the late spring and summer.
+They generally affect states east of the Rocky Mountains.
+Forecasting the formation of squall lines – and derechos – can be tricky and difficult.
+It’s definitely difficult to determine exactly where storms will form a day or two in advance.

-1) There must be a concentrated area of convectively induced wind damage/gusts greater than 50 knots, or 60 miles per hour.
+1) There must be a concentrated area of convectively induced wind damage/gusts greater than 50 knots, or 60 miles per hour (97 kph).

 3) Wind reports should show a continuous and nonrandom pattern of occurrence.
 For instance, a swath of storms should consistently produce wind reports as the system moves to the east or southeast.

-4) In the storm reported areas, at least three reports, separated by 64 km or more, should include wind gusts greater than 64 knots, or 74 mph.
+4) In the storm reported areas, at least three reports, separated by 39.8 miles (64 km) or more, should include wind gusts greater than 64 knots, or 74 mph (119 kph).

-5) Derechos are typically continuous and can sustain itself for hours.
+5) Derechos are typically continuous and can sustain themselves for hours.
 With that said, no more than three hours can elapse between successive wind damage events.

 As the system continues to organize, the squall line can bow out and eventually become a derecho.
-Of course, for it to be a derecho, you have to have the above mentioned definitions to occur before it can be classified as one.
-Some derechos can form small, quick spin up tornadoes that only last a minute or two.
+Of course, for it to be classified as a derecho, it has to meet the above-mentioned criteria.
+Some derechos can form small, quick spin-up tornadoes – sometimes called gustnadoes – that only last a minute or two.
 These tornadoes are generally weak and are below EF-2 strength.
-However, there have been tornadoes stronger than that in some instances.
-Regardless, derechos can produce widespread damage unlike tornadoes that produce isolated damage in certain spots.
-With this is mind, derechos are serious storms that involves taking shelter as falling trees and power lines are likely as the storms progress.
+However, there have been stronger tornadoes associated with derechos in some instances.
+Regardless, derechos tend to produce widespread damage, unlike tornadoes, which produce isolated damage.

-So, who typically sees derechos and how common are they?
-Most of the time, anyone living east of the Rocky Mountains can see derecho events, particularly in the spring and summer months.
-The common time period for derechos develop in the United States is from April into August, with May, June, and July as the peak months for development.
-The best area to see these systems typically occur across Oklahoma, Kansas, Missouri, and Arkansas.
-We can also experience derechos across the southeast, the Great Lakes region, and the Ohio River Valley.
-Other parts of the world can experience derechos, but they are fairly rare events.
-Areas such as parts of Europe and across India can experiences these wind storms.
+Who typically sees derechos and how common are they?
+Anyone living east of the U.S. Rocky Mountains can see derecho events, particularly in the spring and summer months.
+The common time period for derechos to develop in the United States is from April into August, with May, June, and July as the peak months for development.

-Bottom line: Derechos are powerful wind storms that typically occur during the “warm months” or during the spring and summer months.
+Bottom line: Derechos are very powerful, destructive wind storms that typically occur during the warm late spring and summer months.
 The derecho initially starts as a cluster of storms that forms a squall line.
-This line of storms can eventually show a bowing structure indicating strong winds on radar.
-Within the derecho, bowing segments are possible indicating stronger storms and more concentrated winds in those areas.
-On June 11, 2012, one of the first derechos of 2012 developed and pushed through the southeast and caused thousands of power outages.
-These storms are very powerful and create wind gusts over 100 mph.
-If a derecho is moving into your area, go inside and stay away from windows and find a room away from trees that could fall and crash into your house.
+This line of storms can eventually show a bowing structure, indicating stronger storms and more concentrated winds in those areas.